taga93/Sklearn/README.md

 # Sklearn
-These are some of the Sklearn's regression models and classifiers such as:
+Some of the Sklearn's regression models and classifiers such as:

 - Linear Regression
 - Polynomial Regression